BimKi1604/shimmer_effects_plus/README.md

 # 🔽 Shimmer Effect (Flutter)

-shimmer_effect is a Flutter package that creates a shimmering loading effect to indicate content is being loaded.
+shimmer_effects_plus is a Flutter package that creates a shimmering loading effect to indicate content is being loaded.
 It allows you to wrap any widget with a customizable animated placeholder.
 You can easily adjust the shimmer’s color, speed, and direction to match your app's design.

 ---